Sign Up for Class

 3. Bring your signed form to the first day of class, or send to our mailing address.

-*All rowers must have completed both Learn to Row 1 & 2 in order to register for any sculling class
+*All rowers must have completed both Learn to Row 1 & 2 and meet the criteria listed for each class in order to register.

 Information for New Rowers